 With SiteSpect, using just the Visual Editor, you can easily update your site and then serve those updates only to certain user segments.
 For example, in April, it may make sense to feature summer clothes for customers in California, but to wait until May for those in Maine.
 In this blog, I’ll walk through how to take a clothing website from winter to summer, how to create a custom metric, and choose your specific audience.

 I started by updating the look on the homepage hero image and text.
 I had a new feature — summer clothes, and so wanted to highlight it.
-In Visual Editor (VE) you can click an element, edit image, and swap out one picture for another.
+In Visual Editor you can click an element, edit image, and swap out one picture for another.
 Using the same process, I also changed the text on the homepage to this season’s message.
 There is a Call to Action (CTA) button on that same hero banner, and I wanted to track clicks just from that button.
-In VE, I just selected that element, chose “Track Clicks,” and named my new metric.
+In Visual Editor, I just selected that element, chose “Track Clicks,” and named my new metric.

 Product List Pages

 My product list pages also have a hero image with featured text, and so I updated those for the season as well, using the exact same process.
 You’ll notice in the slideshow below that I also updated the inventory to feature summer sandals.
 For this, you’ll need to do some work with whatever inventory system you use.
-However, if your inventory stays static, you can just swap the featured images using VE.
+However, if your inventory stays static, you can just swap the featured images using Visual Editor.

 Metrics and Audiences